 Data collection timestamp

-To turn off update checking using the console:
+To turn off update checking:

-- On the nodes hosting the master and console, run Puppet.
+- On your master node, run Puppet.

 Puppet Server configuration files

 At startup, Puppet Server reads all of the